akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 You want to keep your persisted events in a human-readable format, for example JSON.

 **Solution:**
-This is a special case of the [Detach domain model from data model](#detach-domain-from-data-model) pattern, and thus requires some co-operation from the Journal implementation to achieve this.
+This is a special case of the @ref:[Detach domain model from data model](#detach-domain-from-data-model) pattern, and thus requires some co-operation from the Journal implementation to achieve this.

 An example of a Journal which may implement this pattern is MongoDB, however other databases such as PostgreSQL